 In today’s digital landscape, it’s not enough to think about the importance of business integration only from a technical perspective.
 The modern enterprise has so many different systems, software applications, and processes to manage that it’s easy to lose sight of what those technologies and processes are supposed to serve – generally superior products and services to customers, and increased business growth.

-Business integration today is about so much more than connecting computer systems or applications together.
+Business process integration software today is about so much more than connecting computer systems or applications together.
 True business integration means designing ways for all the participants in your digital ecosystem to interact seamlessly and support the outcomes important to your organization.
 The sum of the group, we’ve been taught in school, is far greater than individual contributions, and there’s never been a better reason to focus on a business integration strategy that embraces that sentiment and connects, enables, and optimizes your larger ecosystem.

 Benefits of Business Integration

 The following are benefits companies can realize when they are committed to a business integration strategy.
 However, the key to achieving these benefits is choosing the right technology and workflows to integrate with the various platforms across business units.

 1. A Simplified Environment